THE REAL ESTATE CONTRACT EXPLAINED

 Post or Pre-Settlement Occupancy

 Depending on when the buyer or seller needs to move, a post or pre-settlement occupancy may be required.
 In the real estate world, a post-settlement occupancy is often referred to as a “rent back,” when the seller stays in the home after settlement.
 They then rent the home from the buyer for a certain time frame.
 The maximum time a lender will allow this is 60 days.
 A rent-back is much more common than a pre-settlement occupancy.
 In a pre-settlement occupancy, the buyer moves into the house prior to settlement.
 The pre-settlement occupancy is not as common as it can cause some issues if something breaks during that timeframe in the house.
 The waters get a bit muddy!
+You can read more about a post-settlement occupancy here.

 The above points are a good primer on decoding the real estate contract – and what you need to consider before entering into the offer process.